anbox-cloud/discourse-docs/ams.md

 AMS is usually managed through the command line interface (the Anbox Management Client - AMC), which can run either on the same machine as AMS or on a remote machine.

-Since AMS exposes an HTTP interface, any tool can use the [AMS REST API](https://discourse.ubuntu.com/t/ams-rest-api-reference/17801) to interact with AMS.
+Since AMS exposes an HTTP interface, any tool can use the [AMS HTTP API](https://discourse.ubuntu.com/t/ams-rest-api-reference/17801) to interact with AMS.
 Both the AMC (when running remotely) and the [Anbox Application Registry (AAR)](https://discourse.ubuntu.com/t/application-registry/17761) use this mechanism.
 You can also develop your own client by using the [AMS SDK](https://discourse.ubuntu.com/t/ams-sdk-api-reference/17845).

 <a name="security-certificates"></a>
 ## Security certificates for remote clients